99942 Apophis: 2051 approach

-Around April 19–20, 2051, Apophis will pass about 0.04 AU from Earth and it will be the first time since 2029 that Apophis has passed within 10 million km of Earth.
+Around April 19–20, 2051, Apophis will pass about 0.04 AU from Earth and it will be the first time since 2029 that Apophis will pass within 10 million km of Earth.

-2066/2068
+2066 and 2068

-In the 2060s Apophis will approach Earth in September 2066, and then from February 2067 to December 2071 Apophis will remain further from Earth than the Sun is.
-On April 12, 2068, JPL Horizons calculates that Apophis will be about 1.864 ± 0.0024 AU from Earth, making the asteroid much further than the Sun.
+Although early simulations showed that there was a chance Apophis could hit the earth on April 12, 2068, this was later excluded and JPL Horizons calculates that Apophis will be about 1.864 ± 0.0024 AU from Earth, making the asteroid much farther than the Sun.

-By 2116 the JPL Small-Body Database and NEODyS close approach data start to become divergent.
-In April 2116 Apophis is expected to pass about 0.02 AU from Earth, but could pass as close as 0.001 AU or could pass as far as 0.1 AU.
+By 2116, the JPL Small-Body Database and NEODyS close approach data start to become divergent.
+In April 2116, Apophis is expected to pass about 0.02 AU from Earth, but could pass as close as 0.001 AU or as far as 0.1 AU.

 Refinement of close approach predictions

 Six months after discovery, and shortly after a close approach to Earth on December 21, 2004, the improved orbital estimates led to the prediction of a very close approach on April 13, 2029, by both NASA's automatic Sentry system and NEODyS, a similar automatic program run by the University of Pisa and the University of Valladolid.
-Subsequent observations decreased the uncertainty in Apophis's trajectory.
-The probability of an impact event in 2029 temporarily climbed, peaking at 2.7% (1 in 37) on December 27, 2004, when the uncertainty region had shrunk to 83,000 km.
-This probability, combined with its size, caused Apophis to be assessed at level 4 on the Torino scale and 1.10 on the Palermo Technical Impact Hazard Scale, scales scientists use to represent how dangerous a given asteroid is to Earth.
-These are the highest values for which any object has been rated on either scale.
-The chance that there would be an impact in 2029 was eliminated by late December 27, 2004, as a result of a precovery image that extended the observation arc back to March 2004.
+Subsequent observations decreased the uncertainty in Apophis's trajectory and the probability of an impact event in 2029 temporarily climbed, peaking at 2.7% (1 in 37) on December 27, 2004, when the uncertainty region had shrunk to 83,000 km.
+This probability, combined with its size, caused Apophis to be assessed at level 4 on the Torino scale and 1.10 on the Palermo scale (corresponding to an impact hazard over 12 times the background level), scales scientists use to represent how dangerous a given asteroid is to Earth.
+These are the highest values at which any object has been rated on either scale.
+The chance that there would be an impact in 2029 was eliminated later in the day of December 27, 2004, as a result of a precovery image that extended the observation arc back to March 2004.
 The danger of a 2036 passage was lowered to level 0 on the Torino scale in August 2006.
-With a cumulative Palermo Scale rating of −3.22, the risk of impact from Apophis is less than one thousandth the background hazard level.
+With a cumulative Palermo scale rating of −3.22, the risk of impact from Apophis is less than one thousandth the background hazard level.

-2005 and 2011 observations

 In July 2005, former Apollo astronaut Rusty Schweickart, as chairman of the B612 Foundation, formally asked NASA to investigate the possibility that the asteroid's post-2029 orbit could be in orbital resonance with Earth, which would increase the probability of future impacts.
 Schweickart also asked NASA to investigate whether a transponder should be placed on the asteroid to enable more accurate tracking of how its orbit is affected by the Yarkovsky effect.

+2011 observations

-On January 31, 2011, astronomers took the first new images of Apophis in more than 3 years.
+On January 31, 2011, astronomers took the first new images of Apophis in more than three years.